 Official NSF Resources for PIs

 If you are ready to dive deeper into the technical requirements and submission windows, the NSF provides several official channels to help you prepare your proposal.
 You can find the full program solicitation (NSF 25-540) and eligibility details on the official NSF Translation to Practice program page.
-For those who prefer a guided overview, the TIP Directorate recently hosted an informational webinars and maintains a library of past presentations and FAQ documents on their updates and resources portal.
+For those who prefer a guided overview, the TIP Directorate recently hosted an informational webinar and maintains a library of past presentations and FAQ documents on their updates and resources portal.
 If you have specific questions about how your technology fits into a certain track, you can reach out directly to the program directors at translation@nsf.gov.

 Final Thoughts for Researchers